zoffixznet/r/README.md

     make test;
     make install'\''' >> ~/.bashrc source ~/.bashrc

+# Now just run the following to install rakudo or to upgrade it to latest dev commit in the future
+update-perl6
 ```

 You're now all set!
 To upgrade to latest development commit of Rakudo, simply